 The BS-ABS degree is offered to traditional students as well as those already employed in the field to improve their educational background and skills, thereby increasing job mobility.
 BS-ABS is also offered in a part-time format for non-traditional learners under our Expressway Accelerated Degree Program.
 The traditional student will find the BS-ABS major flexible by accommodating study abroad, immersion programs and internships.
 In addition, the BS-ABS degree provides an excellent background for advanced degree pursuit in the fields of human services, criminal justice, psychology, counseling, and social work.

-The program, for other than expressway students, is delivered in the traditional format of classroom work with an advisor to assist students in maximizing their learning experience.
+The program, for other than expressway students, is delivered in the traditional format of classroom work with an adviser to assist students in maximizing their learning experience.
 It is a four year degree program for traditional students and can be combined with a higher degree in Physical Therapy or other Master's level programs such as the Master in Social Work which Temple University offers on the Misericordia Campus.

 What will I be able to do with a degree in Applied Behavior Sciences (ABS)?

 • Enter the expanding social service workforce including public and private agencies including law enforcement

 • Take advantage of opportunities that exist in a variety of human service areas including community outreach, nursing homes, mental health, addictions, aging, children and families, veterans, working with individuals with intellectual and/or developmental disabilities

 • Build on the solid MU academic foundation and continue to graduate study in counseling, psychology, and social work

 • Succeed in a wide range of challenging careers spanning the federal, state, local, and private sectors including work with profit and non-profit agencies

 Oversight of the BS-ABS